positive235/beyond-conversation/README.md

 # BeyondConversation
 [In Progress] Real-time Speech-to-Text Web App powered by OpenAI.
-A vibe-coding project built with ChatGPT5
+A vibe-coding project